pmithapara/hci-production-problems/pp-02/readme.md

 Your Palette URL:https://paletton.com/#uid=32N0o0kZXptk8r0vHlZry9128DL

 Your Rationale: Kids learn in many different ways, and color is an important element in their learning.
 Surprisingly, kids are attracted towards purple; therefore, I kept purple as my main color.
 Green represent a beginning and growth which can stimulate their brains to learn new stuff.
 There is also a hint of white shade which represents purity.

 4. A **custom color palette** for advertising a course on cybersecurity

 Your Palette URL:https://paletton.com/#uid=73e2-0kY7++kgnuvHlZ3Z0w93uk

-Your Rationale:
+Your Rationale: Create a custom palette was the most fun out of all the others just like cybersecurity.
+There are a lot of opportunity in the field of cybersecurity as one has while creating their own color combination.
+I have used a mixture of light blue, light green, red, and a hint of orange.
+Blue is an unpredictable primary color.
+Why? well one can create many colors by combining blue to a warm color.
+There are many routes one can take, just like cybersecurity.
+There are multiple ways to fix a problem, by fixing one problem, we can create another problem too.